noi-techpark/odh-docs/source/howto/authentication.rst

 ==========================

-As described in section :ref:`authentication`, there are two methods to access protected data in the dataset: Bearer Token Login and OAuth2 authentication.
+As described in section :ref:`authentication`, there are two methods to access protected data in the dataset: :strong:`Bearer Token Login` and :strong:`OAuth2 authentication`.
 Both authentication methods can be used within a browser or from the command line, with only slight differences.

+.. hint:: The Open Data provided by the |odh| can be freely accessed, authentication is meant only for internal use.

-In this section we show how to use authentication within the |odh|\, provided that you owe an username and a password to access the closed data in the datasets.
+In this section we show how to use authentication within the |odh|\, provided that you own an username and a password to access the closed data in the datasets.

 To obtain the credentials, please address your enquiry to the contact email of the dataset you would like to access.